zacayanniran/hng13-stage0-devops/README.md

 - **Slack Username**: Zac

 ## Project Description
 This project deploys a NGINX web server serving a custom index.html page accessible at http://172.174.105.187/ on port 80.
-The server is hosted on DigitalOcean VPS and configured with custom content including my name, Slack username, platform, and deployment date.
+The server is hosted on Microsoft Azure and configured with custom content including my name, Slack username, platform, and deployment date.

 ## Deployment Details
 - **Platform**: Azure